nd1012/wan24-Crypto/README.md

 The default KDF algorithm is PBKDF#2, using 250,000 iterations, with a salt length of 16 byte, and SHA3-384 for hashing.

+**TIP**: You may override the default hash algorithm which is being used in a new options instance in the static `KdfPbKdf2Options.DefaultHashAlgorithm` property.

 Example options usage:

 ```cs